The Bystander Effect: 7 Reasons People Don’t Attempt CPR

 7 Reasons People Don’t Attempt CPR

-The bystander effect can occur for many reasons.
-Sometimes, people hesitate to help in an emergency out of fear.
+The bystander effect can occur for many other reasons.
+Sometimes, people hesitate to help in an emergency due to their fear response.
 Other times, misconceptions prevent them from knowing what to do or from recognizing that an emergency is happening.

 The Burden of Responsibility